Responsible AI resources

 Transparency and Intelligibility

 Explore how to best incorporate transparency into the machine learning life cycle in this webinar led by Dr. Jenn Wortman Vaughan, a Senior Principal Researcher at Microsoft.
-You will learn about traceability, communication, and intelligibility—and the importance of taking a human-centered approach.
+You will learn about traceability, communication, and intelligibility—as well as the importance of taking a human-centered approach.

 Life at the Intersection of AI & Society